-- Demonstrate mindful movement through walking and observation - Create images using mindful awareness and photographic techniques - Describe the benefits of using photography as a tool for mental health
+- Demonstrate mindful movement through walking and observation - Create images using mindful awareness and photographic techniques

 Spending Time in Nature

 Research shows that spending time outdoors in nature is good for our health and wellbeing.

 This course will give you the opportunity to experience guided exercises that can help to feel connected with the natural world, and share your experiences, so that you have tools to use in your daily life.